New Checks Affecting All Extras & SAs

-You will need to provide 3 forms of identification to confirm your name, date of birth and current address, for example this could be a passport, driving licence and utility bill.
+You will normally need to provide 3 forms of identification to confirm your name, date of birth and current address.
+For example, this could include a passport or driving licence.
 You will also be asked to provide information from a utility bill and for your home address details covering the last 5 years.

 Yes, the Standard or Enhanced Disclosure Certificates are more detailed than the Basic Disclosure Certificate so they are acceptable.
 Please upload the certificate to the My Documents section in your profile.
 Please note that you will need to select the ‘Basic Disclosure Certificate‘ option from the dropdown menu when uploading your certificate.

 How often do I need to provide a certificate?

 A new certificate will need to be provided every 18 months.
 With the individual’s consent all criminal background checks, including basic, standard and enhanced, are valid from the date of issue for 18 months for this purpose.
 However, if within that period you are convicted of an offence under the Sexual Offences Act 2003 you must notify us of this.
 You will also notice that wording will be included in your chits confirming that no sexual offence has been committed since the Basic Disclosure certificate was obtained, such as:

 “I confirm I do not have any unspent convictions for sexual offences as contained within the Sexual Offences Act 2003 and I have never been subject to any disciplinary action or sanction relating to vulnerable groups.”